Dr. Kori Schake

 Director of Foreign and Defense Policy Studies, American Enterprise Institute

-Kori N. Schake is the incoming resident scholar and director of foreign and defense policy studies at the American Enterprise Institute (AEI).
+Kori Schake is a senior fellow and the director of foreign and defense policy studies at the American Enterprise Institute (AEI).

 Before joining AEI, Dr. Schake was the deputy director-general of the International Institute for Strategic Studies in London.
 She has had a distinguished career in government, working at the US State Department, the US Department of Defense, and the National Security Council at the White House.
 She has also taught at Stanford, West Point, Johns Hopkins University’s School of Advanced International Studies, National Defense University, and the University of Maryland.

-Dr. Schake has been widely published in policy journals and the popular press, including in CNN.com, Foreign Affairs, Politico, The New York Times, The Wall Street Journal, and The Washington Post.
+Dr. Schake has been widely published in policy journals and the popular press, including CNN, Foreign Affairs, Politico, The New York Times, The Wall Street Journal, and The Washington Post.
 She is a contributing writer at The Atlantic and War on the Rocks.